Advertising mail

 Type of data

 • Which data do you process for direct marketing purposes?
 Only name, address, postcode, place and/or telephone number or more?
-Note: you are not allowed to use someone's telephone number without permission for sending texts or What App messages.
-Other rules apply for digital direct marketing.
+Note: you are not allowed to use someone's telephone number without permission for sending texts or app messages.
+Other rules apply for telemarketing or digital direct marketing, unless it concerns existing customers.

 • Are there data of a sensitive nature, such as location data, financial data or data on viewing or surfing behaviour?
 If so, the nature of the data makes it unlikely that your interest will outweigh the interests (rights) of the data subjects.